jacobw/adafruit_feather_nrf52840/doc/index.rst

          :goals: build
          :compact:

 #.
-Connect the board to your host computer using USB.
+If using UF2, connect the board to your host computer using USB.

 #.
 Tap the reset button twice quickly to enter bootloader mode.
    A mass storage device named `FTHR840BOOT` for (Express) or